 - Avoid procedures (including pelvic examinations) unless absolutely necessary.

-- Don’t separate mother and baby for any reason, including resuscitation, which can be done on the mother’s chest, with the cord still attached.
+- Don’t separate mother and baby for any reason, including resuscitation, which can be done on the mother’s chest, with the cord still intact.

 - Breastfeed and enjoy it!